ldv1/Analyzing-the-New-York-Subway-Dataset/README.md

-# analyzing-the-new-york-subway-dataset_2
+# analyzing-the-new-york-subway-dataset
-This is the final draft of my project P1: Analyzing the NY subway dataset.
+This is the final draft of my project in [Intro to Data Science](https://www.udacity.com/course/intro-to-data-science--ud359-nd):
+ Analyzing the NY subway dataset.